 Before you take the placement test again, you are required to have worked on ALEKs PPL’s practice module for several hours.

 You may take the placement test 2 more times (up to three times total).
 We will use your best placement to put you in a class.
-You have up to one year to take the 2 retries.
-Students have six months of access to the ALEKs PPL practice modules.
+You have one year from the time you first log into ALEKs PPL to practice on ALEKs and take the 2 retries.

-To take the test again, students must first spend a minimum of 20 hours working in the ALEKs PPL online preparation and practice module.
+To take the test again, students must first spend a minimum of 20 hours working in the ALEKs PPL preparation and practice modules.
+After 20 hours of practice, another placement will open up.
 To take the test a third time, students must spend at least an additional 15 hours working in the program.
-Or, on-campus students, 2nd and 3rd placement tests may be proctored, at the student’s request.
-Students may email Professor Kavanaugh at firstname.lastname@example.org for an appointment.
-Online students may take the test a second or third time after working in the ALEKs PPL preparation and practice module for at least the minimum time required.

 If a student would rather not take the ALEKs PPL placement, they will be placed into our Self-Paced Math Review class (MTH0090) or for online students (MTH0105).
 This is a 3-unit, non-college credit course designed to prepare students for college level math.

 Click here to log in to ALEKs PPL and start your assessment.

 Frequently Asked Questions

 - What is ALEKs PPL?
 ALEKs PPL stands for Assessment and Learning in Knowledge Spaces Placement, Preparation, and Learning.
 ALEKs is a Web-based, artificially intelligent assessment and learning system.
 ALEKS uses adaptive questioning to quickly and accurately determine exactly what a student knows and doesn't know in a course.